I love this random city.

 My financial aid FINALLY came in full, huzzah!
 So we celebrated (we being Martina and I) by going to going to Nowa Huta and the steel works!!!

 The workers there actually earn pretty well for Poland, which is still nothing for most of the West, so don't keel over.
 The average Pole makes about 750 Polish zlotys a month.
-These guys make about 1200, so that's quite good.
-Still not as good as it should be, but what can you do?
-At least it is slowly improving.
+These guys make about 1200, so that's quite

 So, it was cool.